 Ron Bashford has directed more than eighty productions and multimedia projects, from traditional play scripts to collaborations with contemporary composers and choreographers.
 Comfortable with a wide variety of dramatic writing, Ron's work emphasizes presence and openness in acting, dynamic staging, and visual color and form to engage audiences.
 Ron believes that theater-makers and audiences coming together in the moment is what it's all about.

-Recent work includes: Seven Devils and A French Nun, an original play co-created with actor Carine Montbertrand; a five-actor theatrical adaptation of Shakespeare's Pericles for North Carolina Stage Company; pride@prejudice for Chester Theatre Company and Albany’s Capital Repertory Theater; and Much Ado About Nothing for Independent Shakespeare Company, a production which was nominated by the Los Angeles Times as a "Critic's Choice."
+Recent work includes: the world premiere of the new opera, The Scarlet Professor, Seven Devils and A French Nun, an original play co-created with actor Carine Montbertrand; a five-actor theatrical adaptation of Shakespeare's Pericles for North Carolina Stage Company; pride@prejudice for Chester Theatre Company and Albany’s Capital Repertory Theater; and Much Ado About Nothing for Independent Shakespeare Company, a production which was nominated by the Los Angeles Times as a "Critic's Choice."

 Ron has led a significant body of work for Asheville’s North Carolina Stage Company, including plays by Shakespeare, Caryl Churchill, Yasmina Resa, and Joe Orton, among others.
 Ron has also directed regionally for Syracuse Stage, Vermont Stage Company, Two River Theater Company, Immediate Theater Project, North Carolina Shakespeare Festival, and the Hangar Theater.

 Ron is a member of the Lincoln Center Theater Directors Lab, where he conducted an experimental workshop of Macbeth in 2008.
 A year earlier, he directed a National Endowment for The Arts/Shakespeare-in-American-Communities touring production of A Midsummer Night’s Dream for schools in Western North Carolina.